Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Experiments

 \section{Experiments}

-To evaluate the performance of the proposed approach we conducted experiments on two different goal-oriented vision-and-language datasets: CLEVR~\cite{clevr} and GuessWhat~\cite{guesswhat_game}.
-The former one is a visual question answering task while the later is a visual dialog task.
-In both experiments we pre-train the networks using the supervised model and refine using reinforcement learning, which is a normal practice in this area \cite{visdial_rl,guesswhat_game,dealornodeal}.
-Without using supervised learning first, the dialog model may diverge from human language.
-In both cases we generate the policies by sampling from the policy posterior $\btheta\sim\ppi(\btheta|\ansopt,\actiont,\hist,I)$ and generate the query with the highest gain measured by the answerer.
-Our approach outperforms the baseline and previous state-of-art in both cases, which will be detailed discussed in the following sections.
+To evaluate the performance of the \seeker we conducted experiments on two different goal-oriented vision-and-language datasets: GuessWhat~\cite{guesswhat_game} and CLEVR~\cite{clevr}.
+The former is a visual dialog task while the later is a compositional visual question answering task.
+In both experiments we pre-train the networks using the supervised model and refine using reinforcement learning, as is common practice in this area \cite{visdial_rl,guesswhat_game}.
+Policies are generated by sampling from the policy posterior $ \btheta\sim\ppi(\btheta|\histT,I)$ and generate the query with the highest gain measured by the \ansr.
+Our approach outperforms the previous state-of-art in both cases.
+Note that our approach is architecture neutral and as such we expect using better representations to even improve performance further.